SELab-2/Dr-Trottoir-4/docs/wiki-pages/database.md

 ## Viewing the data

 ### Viewing the data in postgres
+This option is mainly meant for whenever you really want to be able to execute SQL and as such, you will probably not need it much if at all.
+We'll still cover it however just in case.

 To check whether the data has been correctly inserted into the database, we can log onto the postgres docker container:
 We can do this by first checking our running containers, using the command:
 ```